Oil giants’ setbacks turn BP from tortoise to hare - News Break

 Oil giants’ setbacks turn BP from tortoise to hare

-LONDON (Reuters Breakingviews) - Bernard Looney must be feeling pretty smug.
-Since proudly unveiling his plan to pivot the UK oil group away from fossil fuels last September, the BP chief executive has watched the company’s share price underperform European and American rivals.
+Bernard Looney must be feeling pretty smug.
+Since proudly unveiling his plan to pivot the UK oil group away from fossil fuels last September, the BP (BP.L) chief executive has watched the company’s share price underperform European and American rivals.
 Following the triple whammy that has hit the oil industry in little more than a week, that discount should disappear.

 What this shift means for valuations may not be instantly apparent.
 Oil investors have traditionally valued generous dividends.
 Exxon and Total shares yield around 6%, way above Shell and BP, which cut their payouts sharply last year.
 Chevron and Exxon’s enterprise values are also a higher multiple of EBITDA than those of their European rivals.